 Mona Maaty M.D.

-Additionally, I have had training in Dialectical Behavioral Therapy; Exposure and Response Prevention (EXRP) for the treatment of OCD at UPenn; neuroscience-based interventions for anxiety and depression; and have completed an intensive trauma certification course.
+Additionally, I have had training in Dialectical Behavioral Therapy; 1 year of Somatic Experiencing therapy; Exposure and Response Prevention (EXRP) for the treatment of OCD at UPenn; neuroscience-based interventions for anxiety and depression; and have completed an intensive trauma certification course.

-I hope that this has provided you with some information regarding my training and future plans.
+I hope that this has provided you with some information regarding my approach to treatment and training qualifications.
 I am happy to answer any other questions you may have so that you can choose the right treatment setting for you.